Totley: History and geography

 The area of Totley in 1086 was quite small, but by 1839 had grown seven-fold.
 The borders of Totley are agreed to be the Old Hay Brook, Totley Brook, Brown Edge, Lady Cross, Stony Ridge, along Hathersage Road and Blacka Dike.

 The lowest point is the junction between Old Hay Brook and Totley Brook (beginning of the River Sheaf) at 400 ft, the highest point is Flask Edge at 1300 ft.

 The underground is rich, and Totley Brick Works still produce bricks and ceramics to this day.

-At one time, Totley was one of the townships in the Hundred of Scarsdale, a sub-division of the county of Derbyshire.
-In 1934 Totley, along with Dore and Bradway became part of Hallam Ward, part of the City of Sheffield and the West Riding of Yorkshire.
+At one time, Totley was a township in the parish of Dronfield, in the hundred of Scarsdale, a sub-division of the county of Derbyshire.
+In 1866 Totley became a separate civil parish, on 1 April 1934 the parish was abolished and merged with Sheffield and Holmesfield.
+In 1931 the parish had a population of 1451.
+Totley, along with Dore and Bradway became part of Hallam Ward, part of the City of Sheffield and the West Riding of Yorkshire.
+It is now in the unparished area of Sheffield.

 Totley is made of Totley Village (Hillfoot Road and Totley Hall Lane), Totley Moor (unpopulated), Totley Bents (Penny Lane), New Totley (called as such since the 30s) and Totley Rise (Baslow Road shops and Lower Bradway Bank).

 Cannon Hall

-Although there is little proof, there are assumptions that the hall was present in 829.
-One hypothesis concerning the name of the hall is that it once belonged to the Canons of Beauchief.
 Parish and council records show that the Pearsons family has lived in Totley since at least 1550 and still live in the village.
 Samuel Pearson farmed the area in 1550.
 In 1897, George Creswick bought the house and the land.